Since the middle of the nineteenth century, St Stephen’s has been the main focus for Anglo-Catholic worship on the island of Guernsey.

 The church attracts people of all ages, including families, young people and children.
 You can be assured that you, too, will receive a very warm welcome.
 Why not consider making St Stephen’s your spiritual home?

-Our church is a member of the Deanery of Guernsey, which is currently overseen by the Diocese of Canterbury.
+Our church is a member of the Deanery of Guernsey, which is now overseen by the Diocese of Salisbury.

 St Stephen’s is situated at the top of the hill on the left-hand side of the main road leading west out of St Peter Port.
 A Calvary stands outside, close to the north porch.
 Along with the immediately adjacent Vicarage and the St Stephen’s Community Centre across the lane, the church is in a conservation area.
 It forms an oasis of green on the edge of the town, a haven for wildlife and a sanctuary for peace.